japaric/rust-cross/README.md

 with `rustc --print sysroot`:

 ```
-# I'm using multirust, you'll get a different path if you used rustup.sh or your distro package
+# I'm using rustup.rs, you'll get a different path if you used rustup.sh or your distro package
 # manager to install Rust
 $ tree -d $(rustc --print sysroot)
 ~/.multirust/toolchains/nightly